-Situated along the shores of the Michigan lakes, Gary, Indiana is known for its large presence in the steel and manufacturing industries.
-Although these industries brought quite a bit of prosperity to Gary, it came at a price.
-Before the late 1970s asbestos regulations implemented by the Environmental Protection Agency (EPA), most manufacturing and steel facilities used the hazardous mineral in equipment, buildings, machinery, products, and more.
+Situated on the shores of the Michigan lakes, Gary, Indiana, is well known for its steel and manufacturing industries.
+Although they industries brought many jobs to Gary, it came at a price.
+Before the asbestos regulations implemented by the Environmental Protection Agency (EPA), most of these facilities used the hazardous mineral and exposed countless workers

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in Gary, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.